amr-ayoub/CarND-Advanced-Lane-Lines/writeup_report.md

 ### 3- Color Masks
-Converting the image from RGB to HSV space then applying color masks to identify yellow and white pixels in the warped image.
+Converting the image from RGB to HSV space then applying color masks to identify yellow pixels in the warped image.

 First, identify the yellow color by choosing the pixels with HSV channels from [ 0, 100, 100] and [ 80, 255, 255].
-Second, for the white color pixels we choose HSV channels from [ 0, 0, 160] to [ 255, 20, 255].
+Second, identify white color in the RGB colorspace from [170,   170,  170] to [ 255, 255, 255]

 #### Warped with yellow color choosen
 ![alt text](output_images/yellow_masked.jpg)